DETAILED ACTION

 Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains could recognize the advantage of modifying the proposed teachings of Karabutov above by incorporating the proposed teachings of Hendy above to perform such a modification to provide a method and apparatus for encoding/decoding that is capable of implementing wherein modifying a merge candidate motion vector of the current block as well as to the solve the problem in a case where there is growing demand on high-resolution, high-quality images such as High Definition (HD) images and Ultra High Definition (UHD) images in various application fields as taught by Hendry (see Hendry, paragraph [0002]), thus enhancing video quality and improving video compression efficiency.

-Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains could recognize the advantage of modifying the proposed combination of teachings of Karabutov and Hendry above by further incorporating the proposed teachings of Li above to perform such a modification to provide a method and apparatus for encoding/decoding that is capable of implementing to modify values in a motion information refinement table as well as to the solve the problem in a case where MV prediction itself can be lossy, for example because of rounding errors when calculating a predictor from several surrounding MVs as taught by Li et al. (see Li, paragraph [0007]), thus improving video compression efficiency even more.
+Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains could recognize the advantage of modifying the proposed combination of teachings of Karabutov and Hendry above by further incorporating the proposed teachings of Li above to perform such a modification to provide a method and apparatus for encoding/decoding that is capable of implementing to generate a new motion information refinement table comprising modified values based on at least Motion Vector Predictors (MVP) associated with a current block as well as to the solve the problem in a case where MV prediction itself can be lossy, for example because of rounding errors when calculating a predictor from several surrounding MVs as taught by Li et al. (see Li, paragraph [0007]), thus improving video compression efficiency even more.

 As per claim [96], most of the limitations have been noted in the above rejection of claim 95.
-In addition, Karabutov discloses the device of claim 95 (see the above rejection of claim 95), wherein the processor (see fig. 1B unit 46, paragraph [0093]) configured to modify the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]) is further configured to modify the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]) and motion information (see fig. 12 unit 1210) comprising a motion map associated with the current block (see fig. 6 and/or fig. 7, paragraph [0154] and [0177]).
+In addition, Karabutov discloses the device of claim 95 (see the above rejection of claim 95), wherein the processor (see fig. 1B unit 46, paragraph [0093]) configured to generate the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]) is further configured to generate the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]) and motion information (see fig. 12 unit 1210) comprising a motion map associated with the current block (see fig. 6 and/or fig. 7, paragraph [0154] and [0177]).

-Yet, the combination of teachings of Karabutov and Hendry fails to explicitly disclose such that modifying values in a motion information refinement table as specified in the amended claim.
+Yet, the combination of teachings of Karabutov and Hendry fails to explicitly disclose such that to generate a new motion information refinement table comprising modified values based on at least MVP associated with the current block as specified in the amended claim.

 As per claim [97], most of the limitations have been noted in the above rejection of claim 95.
-In addition, Karabutov the device of claim 95 (see the above rejection of claim 95), wherein the processor (see fig. 1B unit 46, paragraph [0093]) configured to modify the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]) is further configured to modify the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]) and depth information comprising a depth map associated with the current block (see paragraph [0098]).
+In addition, Karabutov the device of claim 95 (see the above rejection of claim 95), wherein the processor (see fig. 1B unit 46, paragraph [0093]) configured to generate the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]) is further configured to generate the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]) and depth information comprising a depth map associated with the current block (see paragraph [0098]).

-Yet, the combination of teachings of Karabutov and Hendry fails to explicitly disclose such that modifying values in a motion information refinement table as specified in the amended claim.
+Yet, the combination of teachings of Karabutov and Hendry fails to explicitly disclose such that to generate a new motion information refinement table comprising modified values based on at least MVP associated with the current block as specified in the amended claim.

 As per claim [98], most of the limitations have been noted in the above rejection of claim 95.
-In addition, Karabutov discloses the device of claim 95 (see the above rejection of claim 95), wherein the processor (see fig. 1B unit 46, paragraph [0093]) configured to modify the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]) is further configured to modify the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]), motion information (see fig. 12 unit 1210) comprising a motion map associated with the current block (see fig. 6 and/or fig. 7, paragraph [0154] and [0177]), and depth information comprising a depth map associated with the current block (see paragraph [0098]).
+In addition, Karabutov discloses the device of claim 95 (see the above rejection of claim 95), wherein the processor (see fig. 1B unit 46, paragraph [0093]) configured to generate the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]) is further configured to generate the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]), motion information (see fig. 12 unit 1210) comprising a motion map associated with the current block (see fig. 6 and/or fig. 7, paragraph [0154] and [0177]), and depth information comprising a depth map associated with the current block (see paragraph [0098]).

-Yet, the combination of teachings of Karabutov and Hendry fails to explicitly disclose such that modifying values in a motion information refinement table as specified in the amended claim.
+Yet, the combination of teachings of Karabutov and Hendry fails to explicitly disclose such that to generate a new motion information refinement table comprising modified values based on at least MVP associated with the current block as specified in the amended claim.

 As per claim [99], most of the limitations have been noted in the above rejection of claim 95.
-In addition, Karabutov discloses the device of claim 95 (see the above rejection of claim 95), wherein the motion information refinement table is one of a merged motion vector difference (MMVD) distance table or a MMVD direction table (see paragraph [0161]).
+Yet, the combination of teachings of Karabutov and Hendry fails to explicitly disclose the device of claim 95, wherein the new motion information refinement table is one of a merged motion vector difference (MMVD) distance table or a MMVD direction table as specified in the amended claim.

 As per claim [100], most of the limitations have been noted in the above rejection of claim 95.
-In addition, Karabutov discloses the device of claim 95 (see the above rejection of claim 95), wherein the processor (see fig. 1B unit 46, paragraph [0093]) configured to modify the motion information refinement table (see paragraph [0161]) based on at least MVP associated with the current block (see paragraph [0049] and [0249]) is configured to re-order the motion information refinement table (see paragraph [0161]).
+Yet, the combination of teachings of Karabutov and Hendry fails to explicitly disclose such that to generate a new motion information refinement table comprising modified values based on at least MVP associated with the current block is configured to re-order the new motion information refinement table as specified in the amended claim.

 As per claim [102], the method of claim 101, is analogous to claim 96, which is performed by claim 102.